HealthOne Blog

 Wrist and Hand

-An orthosis that covers the fingers, wrist, and the distal portion of the forearm- used to provide grasp, for positioning/stabilization of a range of movement assistance, or to cease a joint from extending excessively.
+An orthosis that covers the fingers, wrist, and the distal portion of the forearm- used to provide grasp, for positioning/stabilization of a range of movement assistance, or to prevent a joint from extending excessively.
 It can also be used in the case of a fractured wrist or a fractured hand.

 Knee Orthosis (KO) Brace